pripakhotness81/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear and concise code that is easy to read, understand, and maintain.
 Avoid unnecessary complexity and over-engineering.
 Remember, you're not just writing code for computers to execute; you're writing it for other humans to comprehend and collaborate on.
 Optimize for readability and modularity, and always consider the future adaptability of your code."

 Also remember, "Premature optimization is the root of all evil." – Donald Knuth.
 Focus on writing correct, working code first, then optimize where and when profiling indicates it's necessary.

+# 2024-01-10
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to designing and writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
+Strive for readable and modular solutions that are easy to understand, debug, and scale.
+Always remember that code is read far more often than it is written."